Skip to content

 --always-ok Always returns OK.

--c, --critical CRIT Set the CRIT threshold for the number of workers
+-c, --critical CRIT CRIT threshold for the percentage of workers processing

---insecure This option explicitly allows to perform "insecure" SSL
+--insecure This option explicitly allows insecure SSL connections.

 --test TEST For unit tests.
 Needs "path-to-stdout-file,path-to-